PScottZero/QubitPlayground/README.md

 # Qubit Playground

-Qubit playground is a web app that simulates one or two qubits at a time.
+Qubit Playground is a web app that simulates one or two qubits at a time.
 You can interact with these qubits using one of many quantum gates.
 You can also measure the qubits to make them collapse into a specific state.
 If you have no experience with quantum computing, I would recommend reading these before using this web app:

 - https://en.wikipedia.org/wiki/Quantum_computing
 - https://en.wikipedia.org/wiki/Quantum_logic_gate